 Since dealing with alcohol and drug abuse is a most difficult problem, all issues will be treated confidentially.
 Each case will be handled on an individual basis through the following channels:

-Individual Authority Appeals Students Dean of Student Affairs VP for Student Affairs Faculty Dean of the University Professional Development Committee Employees VP for Administration President's Council
+Individual Authority Appeals Students Conduct Adminstrator Dean of Student Affairs Faculty Provost Professional Development Committee Employees VP for Business Affairs Senior Leadership Team

 In order to see that our alcohol and other drug policy is implemented and at the same time protect the civil rights of the individual, the following procedure is employed by Heidelberg University:

 When hearsay or repeated reports reach the proper authority indicating possible alcohol and/or drug abuse the student or employee will be:

 If there is specific information available and there are compelling reasons to suspect the individual is involved in the abuse of alcohol and/or other drugs, the individual will be confronted with all available information and the following action will be taken: